metamn/mr-ui/src/basics/GlobalState/GlobalState.md

 ### Example

-In this example when an article is clicked it is enlarged, and the size of the logo is reduced.
+In this example when an article is clicked it's size is enlarged, and the size of the logo is reduced.